aidswidjaja/github/index.md

 - **Nettomo** - a proposed multimodal communication platform that's taking a different approach to online communities.
   - **Fugai** - cross-platform and open-source overlay alternative to Steam Overlay for rapid communication and information with minimal performance impact for macOS and Windows and maybe Linux.
 Written in Python using Qt technologies.
-- **Things You Should Know App** - the free information service that keeps Y10 students updated with assessments, events and other information gets its own app for iOS, Android, Windows and macOS.
-Based on Microsoft Power Apps Platform using Electron.js for desktop technologies.
 - **OSCAR** - for more information contact me on Discord (aidswidjaja#2805)

 ### Future Projects